-If the switchgear should be opened or closed by an external signal, the User can assign one signal that will trigger the ON and one signal that will trigger the OFF command (e.g. digital inputs or output signals of the Logics).
+If the switchgear should be opened or closed by an external signal, the User can assign one signal that will trigger the OFF command (e.g. digital inputs or output signals of the Logics).
 An OFF command has priority.
 ON commands are slope oriented, OFF commands are level oriented.

-Synchronised Switching
+Synchronised Switching\

-=availability depends on ordered device type
+\=availability depends on ordered device type